freeCodeCamp/guide/src/pages/computer-science/assembly-language/index.md

 Assemblers decompose Assembly instructions into their respective binary representations.
 Assemblers replace the generic addresses of assembly code with explicit register and memory addresses of your computer.

-Programmers will write code in Assembly if exicution speed and control is absolutely paramount.
+Programmers will write code in Assembly if execution speed and control is absolutely paramount.
 Otherwise upperlevel languages are used for easier development.
 Programmers principally use Assembly in the following situations:
 * The software directly works with hardwares, such as device drivers.
 * It is necessary to use CPU instructions that are not available in the compilers of high-level languages.
 * Optimization plays primary role in software engineering, such as game development.